airbus-seclab/c-compiler-security/clang_compilation.md

 #### Clang static analyzer

-LLVM has a "modern" static analyzer which can be used to analyze whole projects and produce HTML reports of the potential problems identified by the tool.
+Clang has a "modern" static analyzer which can be used to analyze whole projects and produce HTML reports of the potential problems identified by the tool.

 "It implements path-sensitive, inter-procedural analysis based on symbolic execution technique."